 Tanaka-san mentioned to me that 2017 is important because 31 years ago, the Nissan Leopard was released.
 So you see the 1986-2017= 31 years of F31 Leopards.
 The respect and symbolism for the number 31 was important and interesting that these guys cared enough to keep track.

 I knew that the Leopard community in Japan would be doing something spectacular.
 Mr. Kanazawa invited me to Nostalgic 2 days in February (2017), but I couldn’t make it.
-I didn’t have enough time saved up.
-But it was a blessing in disguise as Kuze-san had told me that they were planning a meeting in May.
+I didn’t have enough vacation time saved up at work.
+It was a blessing in disguise as Kuze-san had told me that they were planning a meeting in May.

 This trip was about meeting people, with or without F31s.